-Pressing topics and/or questions for this meeting: Request made by: (name and region) • Disproportionality Calculator training Wendy will share her slides in addition to the recording.
+Pressing topics and/or questions for this meeting: Request made by: (name and region) Disproportionality Calculator training Wendy will share her slides in addition to the recording.
 I will put them in the shared folder and link them here.
-Presented by: Wendy, ODE Others who have piloted the use of the Dispro calculator • Tier 2 1% Cap Districts - Self- Review Rubric Presented by: Shawna &amp; Wendy Waiver Update Presented by: MaTaya &amp; Wendy, ODE
+Presented by: Wendy, ODE Others who have piloted the use of the Dispro calculator Tier 2 1% Cap Districts - Self- Review Rubric Presented by: Shawna & Wendy Waiver Update Presented by: MaTaya & Wendy, ODE

-March 9 2:00-3:30pm
+SST ASD/LI 1% Equity and Access Workgroup Meeting Agenda March 9 2:00-3:30pm